zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 ### Add a service with an existing certificate to API ML on z/OS

+The API Mediation Layer requires validation of the certificate of each service that it accessed by the API Mediation Layer.
+The API Mediation Layer requires validation of the full certificate chain.

 **Note:** This procedure applies only to UNIX file keystore/truststore.
 For the SAF keyring option, we recommend to perform the actions manually using your security system commands.

-The API Mediation Layer requires validation of the certificate of each service that it accessed by the API Mediation Layer.
-The API Mediation Layer requires validation of the full certificate chain.
-Use one of the following methods:

-- Import the public certificate of the root CA that has signed the certificate of the service to the APIML truststore.
+Import the public certificate of the root CA that has signed the certificate of the service to the APIML truststore.

-- Ensure that your service has its own certificate.
-If it was signed by intermediate CA, ensure that all intermediate CA certificates are contained in the service's keystore.

-  **Note:** If the service does not provide an intermediate CA certificates to the API ML, then validation fails.
+  **Note:** Validation fails if a service does not provide an intermediate CA certificates to the API ML.
 This can be circumvented by importing the intermediate CA certificates to the API ML truststore.

-The following path is an example of importing a public certificate to the API ML truststore by calling in the directory with API Mediation Layer.
+The following path is an example of how to import a public certificate to the API ML truststore by calling in the directory with API Mediation Layer:

-**Example:**

 ```
 cd <RUNTIME_DIR>